Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

 #### Opening the box

 1. Open your Photon 2 box and take the device out.
-1. Loosen the anti-static foam from the pins.
+1. If you are connecting the photon2 to the breadboard, loosen the anti-static foam from the pins, and press the device into the breadboard to straddle the two sets of rails.
 1. Connect the device to your computer via the micro-USB port.
 1. [set up a new Particle.io account](https://particle.io/signup) with your information and have a login.
 1. [set up a new device in your Particle.io console](https://setup.particle.io/)